spryker/spryker-docs/docs/scos/dev/features/202108.0/inventory-management/managing-stocks-in-a-multi-store-environment-best-practices.md

 title: Managing stocks in a multi-store environment- Best practices
 description: Choose and implement the most suitable warehouse management workflow using the Inventory Management feature.
 originalLink: https://documentation.spryker.com/2021080/docs/managing-stocks-in-a-multi-store-environment-best-practices
+originalArticleId: 9f830de9-a6cc-4062-96c5-f9a17eee9937
 redirect_from:
   - /2021080/docs/managing-stocks-in-a-multi-store-environment-best-practices
   - /2021080/docs/en/managing-stocks-in-a-multi-store-environment-best-practices
+  - /docs/managing-stocks-in-a-multi-store-environment-best-practices
+  - /docs/en/managing-stocks-in-a-multi-store-environment-best-practices
 ---

 In a multi-store environment, you can manage the warehouses to stores and database relations in several ways.
-This article contains scenarios that can help you choose the most suitable warehouse management workflow and implement it using the [Inventory Management](https://documentation.spryker.com/docs/upcoming-release/docs/inventory-management-feature-overview) feature.
+This article contains scenarios that can help you choose the most suitable warehouse management workflow and implement it using the [Inventory Management](https://documentation.spryker.com/2021080/docs/upcoming-release/docs/inventory-management-feature-overview) feature.

 ## Scenario 1: Separate warehouses and databases